Skip to content

 Claiming perfect objectivity would be dishonest.
 What I can do is be transparent about where my biases might be.

-I do not accept free commercial licenses in exchange for reviews.
 When I test commercial tools, I use publicly available free tiers, trial accounts, or my own purchased licenses.

 If a vendor believes their product is described inaccurately, they can contact me.
 I will verify and correct factual errors.